h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 When the experiment was run for this classification model, Driverless AI determined that the best scorer for it was the Logarithmic Loss or **LOGLOSS** due to the imbalanced nature of the dataset. **LOGLOSS** focuses on getting the probabilities right (strongly penalizes wrong probabilities).
 The selection of Logarithmic Loss makes sense since we want a model that can correctly classify those who are most likely to default while ensuring that those that qualify for a loan get can get one.

-Recall that Log loss is measured in the range of 0 to 1, where a model with a log loss of 0 would be the perfect classifier and 1 the worst.
+Recall that Log loss is the logarithmic loss metric that can be used to evaluate the performance of a binomial or multinomial classifier, where a model with a Log loss of 0 would be the perfect classifier.
 Our model  scored  a LOGLOSS value = .1198+/- .0016 after testing it with test dataset.
 From the confusion matrix, we saw that the model had issues classifying perfectly; however, it was able to classify with an ACCURACY of .9646 +/- .0006.
 The financial implications of the misclassifications have been covered in the confusion matrix section above.

 Driverless AI has the option to change the type of scorer used for the experiment.
 Recall that for this dataset the scorer was selected to be **logloss**.
 An experiment can be re-run with another scorer.
 For general imbalanced classification problems, AUCPR and MCC scorers are good choices, while F05, F1, and F2 are designed to balance recall against precision.
 The AUC is designed for ranking problems.
 Gini is similar to the AUC but measures the quality of ranking (inequality) for regression problems.